jerryli99/jerry_vectorDB/README.md

 This is my first time writing a DB, to be specific, a vector database that AI agents or future robots can possibily use some kind of DB like this.
 Just by thinking about this future is already exciting.
 I am still a C++ noob, but I feel like I should give it a try even though it could be hard, pointless, or feeling void.
 But even void has a pointer (void*), so I am heading to some direction.

+The current DB only supports Dense Vectors, so to be continued with Sparse Vectors...

-API Schema
+## API Schema

-upsert an array of this:
+### upsert an array of this:
 ```
 (single vector per point)
 {